-Trans students at Brown often have health concerns that other students may not.
-This page is meant to provide guidance for students who identify as trans so you can take steps to be in control of your health.
+This page is meant to provide information and resources for trans students at Brown so you can take steps to be in control of your health.
 Because there is a wide range of gender identities and experiences, not all of the topics presented below may be relevant for you.

-Sometimes you might feel uncomfortable seeking health care because of a fear of transphobia and the concern that you will not receive appropriate and sensitive care.
+Sometimes you might feel uncomfortable seeking health care because of concerns you will experience transphobia and the concern that you will not receive appropriate and sensitive care.
 This can make it harder to seek health care when you need it.
 At Health Services we strive to be a safe space for trans students to seek appropriate, sensitive, non-discriminatory health care.
 If you are a Brown student with feedback about how we can improve our services, please contact Lynn_Dupont@brown.edu.

 On a visit to Health Services you can expect to receive care that is sensitive to you as a trans person and responsive to health care concerns you might have.
 Questions about your health behaviors and sexual activity are not intended to stereotype you and are not based on assumptions about how you behave.
 Rather, they're a standard part of care at Health Services.
 A good medical provider will ask questions about your health behavior in a sensitive way, not making any assumptions, but assessing your level of risk.
 However, if you ever don't feel comfortable answering a question, just say so.
 Remember that your visits to Health Services are covered by medical confidentiality laws.